fedoraman737/nmap_visualizer_2/README.md

 - For testing without nmap, you can uncomment the dummy data line in app.py
 - This tool is for educational and network administration purposes only

+## Development

+This project was developed with assistance from Claude 3.7 Sonnet AI, which helped generate the initial codebase structure, visualization components, and nmap integration.

 ## License

 MIT